sweetest-framework/sweetest/GUIDELINES.md

 As already discussed, 3 and 4 should be preferred as much as possible or feasible.

 In most cases steps should revolve around real instances.
-So when there is an `AuthManagerSteps` it should be clear by convention that the `AuthManager` will be configured to be "real" (instead of mock or fake) inside the steps class.
-For `LoginSteps` it's similar: at least a portion of the test system is expected to be real instances.
+By giving a class the name `AuthManagerSteps` it becomes clear the  `AuthManager` will be configured to be "real" by the steps class.
+For `LoginSteps` it's similar: at least a portion of the test system is expected to be configured to be real.
 Of course underlying dependencies can still be mocks or fakes.
-But in general, in these cases the naming of such steps classes should be straightforward.

 But for steps classes which introduce mocked or fake behavior make sure the name of the steps class reflects that!
 Examples: